nikitarevenco/rehype-semantic-blockquotes/README.md

 ## What is this?

-This package is a [unified][] ([remark][]) plugin to extend blockquote syntax to allow simple citation/mention of source from which the quote originates conforming to semantic HTML standards
+This package is a [unified][] ([rehype][]) plugin to extend blockquote syntax to allow simple citation/mention of source from which the quote originates conforming to semantic HTML standards

 ## When should I use this?